PerimeterInstitute/SymmetryDocs/vnc.md

 ## VNC Clients

 Several VNC clients are available, and provide different features and slickness:
- * TigerVNC -- Mac and other platforms (we run the TigerVNC server): https://bintray.com/tigervnc/stable/tigervnc/1.9.0
+ * TigerVNC -- Mac and other platforms: <https://bintray.com/tigervnc/stable/tigervnc/1.9.0>
- * RealVNC -- they sell a VNC server and provide free clients (including iOS, Android, and Google Chrome): https://www.realvnc.com/en/connect/download/viewer/
+ * RealVNC -- they sell a VNC server and provide free clients (including iOS, Android, and Google Chrome): <https://www.realvnc.com/en/connect/download/viewer/>

-To configure TigerVNC, you can use this [Config file assets/symmetry.tigervnc] as a starting point.
+To configure TigerVNC, you can use this [Config file](assets/symmetry.tigervnc) as a starting point.
 After running the `TigerVNC Client` program, click the `Load` button to load this config file.
 Note that you will still need to use the matching *number* of your VNC server, `symmetry.pi.local:###`